okkur/syna/exampleSite/content/fragments/stripe/docs.md

 ##### user_input.default
 *type: string*

 Default value in the editable price field.
+The value should follow the same rules as [prices.text](#prices-text).

 ##### user_input.currencies
 *type: array of strings*

+The currency in which the user will be charged.
+The value should follow the same rules as [prices.currency](#prices-currency).

 [Global variables](/docs/global-variables) are documented as well and have been omitted from this page.